Get familiar with common words and phrases in web3, databases, and Tableland.

 One type of node is a validator.
 Validators are part of a concept called "proof-of-stake" that replaced "miners" in older blockchain models.
 Ethereum made this switch and now is a network of validator nodes, and many other chains have followed suit.
 In fact, the Tableland network is comprised of validators as well.
 The main difference here is that a validator is just running software to participate in the network, so a Tableland validator is specifically running Tableland client software.

 Wallets are a type of software and a way to manage an EOA.
 It allows users to interact with blockchains by way of browsers and mobile devices since it holds the account's private keys.

-The "old" / existing internet that is not only built on infrastructure primarily managed by a few large players but also owned by them (like AWS and Google).
+The "old" / existing internet is not only built on infrastructure primarily managed by a few large players but also owned by them (like AWS and Google).
 The data stored here is not truly interoperable, and there is a wealth of data owned by these service providers but not the user / creator of that data.
 Take, for instance, monetization through cookies and ads that happens using your data but without you knowing.
 Thus, data is illiquid in both the generalized movement and monetization thereof as it is gated by those who didn't create it.

-The "new" internet that redesigns things from the ground up, with ownership and payment built into the network as a way to incentivize non-malicious network actions.
+The "new" internet redesigns things from the ground up, with ownership and payment built into the network as a way to incentivize non-malicious network actions.
 It differs from "web2," which is the traditional internet that is built on centrally owned and managed applications.
 (There's a lot more to unpack here, though!)